 Current Courses – Science

-Chemistry Chemistry at Community High School is taught using a Modeling curriculum in which we follow the historical discovery of chemical principles.
+Chemistry This course is taught using a Modeling curriculum in which we follow the historical discovery of chemical principles.
 This course is structured differently from a standard high school chemistry course.
 In traditional chemistry curricula, students are introduced right away to the modern model of the atom and asked to accept all its complexities as a matter of faith.
 By contrast, our approach is to start with a simple model of the atom and realize that our model must evolve as the need for a better one arises.
 By examining data and through carefully-tailored inquiry experiments, we will develop increasingly detailed models of the particulate nature of matter, the role of energy, chemical reactions, and subatomic structure.

 Psychology This course is intended to provide a survey of fundamental concepts in the field of psychology.
 We will explore the history of psychology as a discipline, learn how to design effective psychology experiments, explore careers in psychology, and survey the major areas of study in the field today.